Carolina Schinke

 OverviewAI-generated summary

-Dr. Carolina Schinke's research focuses on plasma cell dyscrasias, including multiple myeloma, monoclonal gammopathy of undetermined significance (MGUS), and plasma cell leukemia, as well as amyloid disease and Waldenström's macroglobulinemia.
-Her work investigates the molecular underpinnings of these conditions and their progression, as evidenced by publications examining the molecular makeup of smoldering myeloma and the spatio-temporal evolution of multiple myeloma from baseline to relapse-refractory states.
+Dr. Carolina Schinke's research focuses on plasma cell dyscrasias, including multiple myeloma, monoclonal gammopathy of undetermined significance (MGUS), plasma cell leukemia, and amyloid disease.
+Her work investigates the molecular underpinnings and evolutionary pathways of these conditions, examining how they progress from smoldering myeloma to more advanced states.

-Her clinical and research interests extend to the therapeutic landscape of multiple myeloma.
-This includes studies on the risk of infections associated with bispecific antibodies and the safety and efficacy of novel agents like teclistamab and talquetamab in relapsed or refractory multiple myeloma.
-Dr. Schinke also explores disparities in access to advanced therapies such as CAR-T cells and bispecific antibodies for multiple myeloma patients.
-Her work has also characterized the role of the immune microenvironment in multiple myeloma progression at a single-cell level.
+Her recent publications explore the risk of infections associated with bispecific antibodies in multiple myeloma treatment, the safety and efficacy of novel therapies like teclistamab and talquetamab, and disparities in access to advanced treatments such as CAR-T cells and bispecific antibodies.
+Dr. Schinke also studies the role of the immune microenvironment in multiple myeloma progression at a single-cell level.

 Research Overview